-Now, I’m on a mission to prove that there’s far more to Peru than just Machu Picchu and that travelling to northern Peru guarantees a world of incomparable treasures.
+Now, I’m on a mission to prove that there’s far more to Peru than just the Inca Trail and Machu Picchu and that travelling to northern Peru guarantees a world of incomparable treasures.
 Taking my latest adventures, join me as I show you my five favourite northern Peru tours that shouldn’t be missed if you’re visiting this country.

 Exploring adobe brick pyramids in the Santuario Histórico Bosque de Pomac